TobyLobster/DrawConversion/readme.md

 Converts Acorn's Draw files to SVG.

 options:
-  --help                 show this help message and exit --dir <directory>      search recursively from <directory> for .draw files to convert (overrides --input and --output) --input INPUT          input draw filepath
+  -h   --help                 show this help message and exit -d   --dir <directory>      search recursively from <directory> for .draw files to convert (overrides --input and --output) -i   --input INPUT          input draw filepath
-  --output OUTPUT        output SVG filepath
+  -o   --output OUTPUT        output SVG filepath
-  --utf8                 assume all text in the Draw file is already UTF8 encoded, no conversion needed --tspans               uses SVG <tspan>s to output text areas (but these are not well supported by SVG renderers) -v                     output verbosity level 1, which shows each filename as it's being processed -vv                    output verbosity level 2, which shows lots of debugging data as it's being processed --basic-underlines     use basic underlines (no colour or thickness) to help out Safari that can't cope --no-bbox              ignore the bounding box width when outputting text --fonts <ini-file>     fonts ini file listing the replacement font stacks --fit-border <amount>  Set SVG page size to match Draw content with a border amount in pixels or percentage (e.g. '50px' or '20%')
+  -8   --utf8                 assume all text in the Draw file is already UTF8 encoded, no conversion needed -s   --tspans               uses SVG <tspan>s to output text areas (but these are not well supported by SVG renderers) -v                          output verbosity level 1, which shows each filename as it's being processed -vv                         output verbosity level 2, which shows lots of debugging data as it's being processed -u   --basic-underlines     use basic underlines (no colour or thickness) to help out Safari that can't cope -n   --no-bbox              ignore the bounding box width when outputting text -f   --fonts <ini-file>     fonts ini file listing the replacement font stacks -b   --fit-border <amount>  Set SVG page size to match Draw content with a border amount in pixels or percentage (e.g. '50px' or '20%')
-  --one-byte-types       Some applications use a one byte object type, as opposed to the default two byte value
+  -1   --one-byte-types       Some applications use a one byte object type, as opposed to the default two byte value

 For debugging the tool:
-  --label-debug          add debugging labels to each object --show_boxes           for debugging purposes, show the bounding box for each object
+  -l   --label-debug          add debugging labels to each object -x   --show-boxes           for debugging purposes, show the bounding box for each object
 ```

 ### Python Module